noracbyrd/clicky-game-memory/README.md

 # clicky-game-memory
 memory game with react
 heroku link: https://stormy-castle-50493.herokuapp.com/
+full commit history can be found here: https://github.com/noracbyrd/memory-game/commits/master (I built the app mostly in a different repo and had to rebuild it in this particular one for publishing purposes)

 # Overview
 The goal of this game is to click all of the pictures without clicking on the same one twice.
 It is built in React.